archana23csr1r06-star/Fingerprint-Template-security/README.md

   <summary><strong>Click to view description</strong></summary>

   <div style="max-height: 200px; overflow-y: auto; padding: 10px;">
-    The **phase component** of the analytic features is modulated using a **secret phase key**.
-This key-dependent modulation ensures that the transformation is **non-invertible**, making it computationally infeasible to recover the original fingerprint features without the key.
+    The phase component of the analytic features is modulated using a secret phase key.
+This key-dependent modulation ensures that the transformation is non-invertible, making it computationally infeasible to recover the original fingerprint features without the key.
 The transformed features are reconstructed by combining the original magnitude with the modulated phase.
 The final transformed feature, a real-valued vector, incorporates both the original biometric information (via magnitude) and enhanced security (via phase modulation).
   </div>

 </details>

 ### Classification and Verification

-**Task 1**: A **Dense Neural Network** classifier is employed to classify both original and transformed features.
-The network consists of multiple fully connected layers with **batch normalization**, **dropout**, and **L2 regularization** to prevent overfitting and improve classification accuracy.
+Task 1: A Dense Neural Network classifier is employed to classify both original and transformed features.
+The network consists of multiple fully connected layers with batch normalization, dropout, and L2 regularization to prevent overfitting and improve classification accuracy.

-**Task 2**: Verification using **Mahalanobis Distance** for Real and Query fingerprint.
+Task 2: Verification using Mahalanobis Distance for Real and Query fingerprint.

 <details>
   <summary><strong>Click to view details on Classification & Verification</strong></summary>

   <div style="max-height: 200px; overflow-y: auto; padding: 10px;">
-    Task 1: The **Dense Neural Network** classifier processes both the original and transformed feature vectors.
+    Task 1: The Dense Neural Network classifier processes both the original and transformed feature vectors.
 This helps in classifying fingerprints into genuine or altered categories with high accuracy.
 The network's structure includes fully connected layers that allow it to learn complex patterns in the data, and batch normalization and dropout are applied to reduce overfitting.
-    Task 2: **Mahalanobis Distance** is used to verify whether the **real fingerprint** and **query fingerprint** match.
+    Task 2: Mahalanobis Distance is used to verify whether the real fingerprint and query fingerprint match.
 It compares the feature vectors and ensures that the system accurately distinguishes between genuine and forged fingerprints.
   </div>

 </details>